West Somerset Yeomanry: France and Flanders 1918

-On 7 May 1918, 12th (WSY) Bn, Somerset LI, landed at Marseilles, France, with 74th (Y) Division.
+On 7 May 1918, 12th (WSY) Bn, Somerset LI, landed at Marseille, France, with 74th (Y) Division.
 The division concentrated in the Abbeville area and underwent training for Western Front fighting, particularly anti-gas measures.
 On 31 May the division went into GHQ Reserve while it continued training.
 It went into the line on 14 July near Merville.

 The Allies launched their final Hundred Days Offensive in August and on 29 August the division moved into reserve behind III Corps of Fourth Army.
 On 2 September it went into action in the Second Battle of Bapaume.
 229th Brigade led the advance with 12th (WSY) Somerset LI on its right.
 The brigade first had to clear some enemy machine gun outposts and capture its assigned jumping-off trench, which the 3rd Australian Division had failed to secure the day before.
 It then began its planned advance.
 Getting ahead of the neighbouring Australians, the 12th (WSY) Bn received enfilade fire from the village of Allaines on its flank, so it turned aside, attacked the village (an Australian objective) taking 70 prisoners, and calmly resumed its advance.
 The rest of the brigade encountered more difficulty, but was able to reorganise and advance to its assigned outpost line at dusk.

 Fourth Army then pursued the Germans back towards the Hindenburg Line, 74th (Y) Division reaching Ronssoy Wood on 8 September, but III Corps was unable to capture Épehy on 9 September.
 A fullscale attack on these strong positions (the Battle of Épehy) therefore had to be organised, and during the pause 74th (Y) Division suffered many casualties from Mustard gas.
 The night-time assembly for the attack was made difficult by rain and gas, but the attack went in at 05.20 on 18 September and the 12th (WSY) Bn leapfrogged through the 16th (Sussex Yeomanry) Battalion, Royal Sussex Regiment to gain the second objective.
 There followed a couple of days' skirmishing as the division consolidated its positions to prepare for another advance.
 It was then relieved on the night of 24/25 September.